BrandonP85/qa-learning-lab/test-cases/Account-Registration.md

 Status: PASS

 Notes: the "privacy policy" and "subscribe" switchers need to be more clearly highlighted.
 Neither are visually distinct enough.
-Recommend UX review and enhancemnt consideration.
+Recommend UX review and enhancement consideration.